Ayush-sharma29/Delta-Demo2/README.md

 # Delta-Demo2
-This is a Demo of Github class
+This is a Demo of Github class.